avi-lab/AviSahuAI/careers/index.md

 UNM Students interested in Postdocs, PhD, UG research at UNM Avi Lab please directly reach out to Avi Sahu @ [asahu@salud.unm.edu](asahu@salud.unm.edu)

-# Postdoctoral Fellow at Avi Sahu Lab to Work in AI and Biomedicine!
+# Postdoctoral Researcher in Tumor-Microenvironment and AI Lab
-The Avi Sahu Lab at the UNM Cancer Center is seeking a highly motivated postdoctoral fellow with a passion for learning AI and statistical approaches to join our team.
-Our interdisciplinary group focuses on developing novel diagnostic methods and utilizing artificial intelligence to improve cancer treatments.
-Our lab specializes in developing computational approaches for drugs and gene targets by interfacing immuno-oncology with AI/statistical approaches.
-We are currently working on developing computational approaches in three areas: 1) personalized approaches for targeting tumor heterogeneity (particularly in ovarian cancer), 2) new immunotherapeutic targets and agents by targeting tumor immune microenvironment, and 3) statistical analysis of single cell data.
-Please choose one area while responding to this post.
+Tumor-Microenvironment & AI (TumorAI) lab (AviSahuAI.com) at UNM Comprehensive Cancer Center seeks two postdoctoral researchers in AI and computational biology to join our interdisciplinary team.
+The lab focuses on improving cancer treatments by developing novel diagnostic methods and utilizing AI and statistical approaches.
+Our team is dedicated to developing computational approaches for drugs and gene targets by interfacing immuno-oncology with AI/statistical approaches.

+*Compensation:* Our lab is against “cheap labor” and unjustified low salaries for postdocs.
+We believe in postdocs for their talent, professional, and technical skills (ref go.nature.com/3YS5P52).

+We offer a **minimum starting salary of $70,000+**, commensurate with computation skillset and experience.
+Albuquerque's cost of living is low (e.g. 90% lower than NYC).

+Postdoctoral researchers will develop independent research projects aligning with our mission and contribute to ongoing projects in developing computational approaches for: 1) personalized approaches for targeting tumor heterogeneity, 2) new immunotherapeutic targets and agents by targeting tumor immune microenvironment, and 3) statistical analysis of single cell data.
+We offer interdisciplinary mentorship in oncology and immunology from Cancer Center researchers, and in AI and statistic from leaders from Harvard.
+Our lab has extensive expertise in obtaining Young investigator grants from NIH, Foundations, and Pharma and Tech companies, as well as UNMCCC is a leader in this part of the country with a track record junior researchers obtaining NCI grants.
+Postdoc researchers will be trained and encouraged to apply for grants and fellowships (e.g. Michelson Prize, NIH K, Burroughs Welcome Foundation ) to advancing their careers.

 ### Key Responsibilities:
-- Learning and developing AI and statistical approaches for cancer research - Analyzing clinical and genomic data
+- Learning and developing AI and statistical approaches for cancer research.
+- Analyzing clinical and genomic data.
--  Contributing to scientific writing and creating data figures for research publications
+- Contributing to research publications and grants.
+Learn and apply for career development grants.
 - Attending relevant workshops to develop computational biology, bioinformatics, and computational immunology skills.

 ### Requirements:
--  PhD in computer science, engineering, physics, data sciences, life sciences, biology, immunology or a related field.
+- PhD in computer science, engineering, physics, data sciences, or a related field OR PhD life sciences, biology, immunology, or a related field with computational training.
 - **Applicants are required to have prior computational training** and experience in R or Python.
--  Excellent verbal and written communication skills. - Ability to work independently and as part of a team.
+- Excellent verbal and written communication skills.
+- Ability to work independently and as part of a team.

-To apply, please send your CV, a brief research interest in our lab to Avi Sahu at [asahu@salud.unm.edu](asahu@salud.unm.edu).
-Please provide a brief paragraph in your email describing your computational training and experience.
-The position comes with an attractive salary package commensurate with computation postdocs and experience.
+To *apply*, please send your CV and a 1-page research interest in TumorAI lab to Avi Sahu at [asahu@salud.unm.edu](asahu@salud.unm.edu).
+Let's make a difference together, join us in mission to fight cancer through AI.
+Visit AviSahuAI.com for more job opportunities.

 # Exciting Opportunity to Make a Difference in Cancer Research (Data Analyst)